aklivity/zilla-demos/taxi/README.md

    "RANGE_END": 500,
    ```

-1. The `taxi-service` in the [docker-compose.yaml](docker-compose.yaml) file mounts the default config.
+1. The `taxi-tracking-service` in the [docker-compose.yaml](docker-compose.yaml) file mounts the default config.
 Update the volume mount to map the load_test file.

    ```yaml
    volumes: